 Analysis and Post Processing

 From the daily concentrations estimated by the PSC, highest acute and chronic values are found and reported to the user interface.
 Additionally, users may provide Concentrations of Concern (CoC) as shown in Figure 6 as points of comparison with the estimated concentrations.
 The results are given on an output page as shown in Figure 7.
 A time series graph of water column and benthic pore water concentration is displayed on this tab as well.
-Additionally full detailed output files with additional information such as number of consecutive days above the CoC can be found in the output files.
-Finally there are additional analyses presented on the last tab as shown in Figure 8.
+Additionally, full detailed output files with additional information such as number of consecutive days above the CoC can be found in the output files.
+Finally, there are additional analyses presented on the last tab as shown in Figure 8.
 Here theoretical distributions of how the chemical tends to distribute itself in the environment are given, which can indicate which compartments the chemical will tend to be found.
 Also, the overall long-term average half-lives are given, which is useful for identifying the effective dissipation processes.
 Fuller descriptions are given in Appendix 2.